jiayuebao/Event-Recommendation-Engine/README.md

 # FUNscover: The Personalized Event-Recommendation-Engine
-Java web service which can recommend the latest nearby events for users.
+A Java web service which can search and recommend the nearby events for users.
 ### Backend
 - Server: Tomcat
 - Data Source: Ticketmaster API